Xubuntu/wiki.xubuntu.org/Testing.md

-# Testing

-## Step 2: Testing your Xubuntu installation.
+# Step 2: Testing your Xubuntu installation.

 As was mentioned in the previous step, now that you\'ve [installed](https://wiki.xubuntu.org/qa/installing) Xubuntu, you have